alex-storozhenko/LlDockerPet/README.md

 ### Integration

+###### Just rename docker-sync.yml.dist to docker-sync.yml and write your config.

 Integrated with [docker-sync](http://docker-sync.io/) for speed up volumes on the macOS.

-###### Just rename docker-sync.yml.dist to docker-sync.yml and write your configs.

 ### Notes